Our geography curriculum

 You can read more about how our expert groups helped shape our curriculum thinking in our Blog: Collaborating with our geography expert group.

-Find out more about how to use our interactive curriculum plans and adapt them for your school in our Guide to our new curricula.
+Find out more about how to use our interactive curriculum plans and adapt them for your school in our help article: A guide to our curriculum plans.

-All of our new lesson planning and resources for primary geography are now available on our website.
+All of our lesson planning and teaching resources for primary and secondary geography are available on our website.

 Our new units and lessons all have a ‘New’ label beside them.